Introduction

 Think of your stomach like a small engine.

-Too much fuel causes problems.
+Too much fuel can cause problems.

-Small meals help you Avoid IBS discomfort.
+Small meals can help you Avoid IBS discomfort.

 3. Eat Slowly

-Many people eat too fast.
+Many individuals can eat too fast.

-They eat while watching TV.
+They can eat while watching TV.

-They scroll phones while eating.
+They can scroll phones while eating.

-They swallow food quickly.
+They can swallow food quickly.

-But digestion starts in the mouth.
+But digestion can start in the mouth.

-Chewing food well helps the stomach.
+Chewing food well can help the stomach.

 A digestive doctor once gave a simple tip.

-Chew every bite about 20 times.
+Chew every bite about twenty times.

 This small habit helps a lot.

-Eating slowly helps Avoid IBS symptoms.
+Eating slowly can help Avoid IBS symptoms.

 4. Reduce High-FODMAP Foods

-Many IBS doctors talk about FODMAP foods.
+Many IBS doctors can talk about FODMAP foods.

-These foods create gas in the stomach.
+These foods can create gas in the stomach.

-This gas causes bloating and pain.
+This gas will cause bloating and pain.

 Common high-FODMAP foods include:

-- onions
+- Onions

-- garlic
+- Garlic

-- apples
+- Apples

-- wheat
+- Wheat

-- beans
+- Beans

-Some people react strongly to these foods.
+Some individuals can react strongly to these foods.

-Doctors often suggest a low-FODMAP diet.
+Doctors can always suggest a low-FODMAP diet.

 This does not mean removing foods forever.

-It means learning which foods cause problems.
+It means learning which foods can cause problems.

-Managing these foods helps Avoid IBS discomfort.
+Managing these foods can help Avoid IBS discomfort.

 5. Drink Enough Water

-Water helps digestion.
+Water can help digestion.

 If the body lacks water, digestion slows down.

-This can cause constipation.
+Such conditions can cause constipation.

 Drink water many times during the day.